sajadkhosravani1/DatabaseLab/exp1/README.md

 First we have to open MySQL command line.
 If you don't know how to open MySQL command line check out [this page](https://dev.mysql.com/doc/refman/8.0/en/mysql.html).
+And then we use following commands to check each table features.

 ### viewing tables
 ```sql